RoyalVeterinaryCollege/VetCompassClient/README.md

-# Open source VetCompass web services client library
+# VetCompass web services client library
 This project is a client side API to facilitate consumption of the VetCompass clinical coding web services.
 We currently provide a client library for :

 * .net 4.5
 * .net 3.5

-If you are using a different technology on your client you will still be able to consume the web services via http calls using a 3rd library suitable for your platform.
+If you are using a different technology you will still be able to consume the web services.
+They are exposed via HTTP so you can simply use any library which can make HTTP calls.

-It is made available under the permissive [MIT licence](LICENSE)
+This client library is made available under the permissive [MIT licence](LICENSE)
 ## A brief note on the web services
 The VetCompass web services support the process of [clinical coding](http://en.wikipedia.org/wiki/Clinical_coder) in the context of veterinary clinics.
+The web services make it easier for clinicians to find clinical codes because it has learned how vets refer to diseases.
+Veterinary clinical concepts are described by different phrases which mean the same thing.
+Also, vets use acronyms and frequently miss-type words.
+The web service knows how to map these references to their underlying meaning in the codes.

-The web services uses the veterinary-specific [VeNom codes](http://www.venomcoding.org/).
-The API works as a web service which can be consumed by 3rd parties who want to enable clinical coding in their applications.
-Implementors wire up a text box in their system which takes a user’s search input as a string, and send the string to the web service.
-The web service sends back an ranked list of codes which are most likely to be the codes that they are looking for.
-The user chooses from the initial list, or amends their query to find a different list of codes to choose from.
+The web services uses the veterinary-specific [VeNom coding set](http://www.venomcoding.org/).
+The web services are consumed by 3rd parties who want to enable clinical coding in their applications.
+Implementors take a user’s search input as a string, and send the string to the web service.
+The web service sends back a list of codes which are most likely to be the codes that they are looking for.
+The user chooses from this list, or amends their query to find a new list of codes to choose from.
+The web service is fast; it is designed to be queried on each key-press.

-The service runs as a set of RESTful web services with JSON as the format of the messages.
-Any client technology that can use an HTTP stack can consume the web service (for instance winforms, WPF, client-side javascript, pretty much any technology stack).
+The service runs in a RESTful manner with JSON as the format of the messages.
+Any client technology that can use an HTTP stack can consume the web service (for instance winforms, client-side javascript, PHP, Java ... pretty much every technology stack).

 The API has only 3 methods: